johnsug/misc/Honey Stinger Flavors.md

 ## Honey Stinger Energy Gels/Chews/Waffle* Flavor Log
-*waffles are a bit large and are probably better for pre-race fuel
+*waffles/chews are a bit large for a race pack and are probably better for pre-race fuel

 | Flavor | C  | Rating | Thoughts |
 |--------|----|--------|----------|